roastercode/MAAS/README.md

 	- FARON - Forensic Analyser Remote Over Network
 	  .
 FARON offer the tools of FAST with the power of MAS .
 Log everything and bring them back to the admin
+	- VirusScan - Scan, log and bring back log to the admin .
+Load an up to date version of antivirus
+	  .
+Log and bring back the log to the admin